purplebugs/library-data-tool/README.md

 ### Get Elasticsearch up and running locally

-* Install Docker compose / Docker Desktop
+- Install Docker compose / Docker Desktop

-* Navigate to the elasticsearch folder and run the docker-compose file `docker-compose up`
+- Navigate to the elasticsearch folder and run the docker-compose file `docker-compose up`

+Stopping Elasticsearch

+- To stop and preserve data `docker-compose down`

+- To stop and delete data `docker-compose down -v`

 To take advantage of the Norwegian Hunspell, and decompounder take a look at the provided example index template.

 ## Status 🚜